Bumper Sticker:”We Don’t Have Fun Like We Used To. Duhh! We’re Married”

 “The way it works is you get more of what you appreciate.
 You get less of what you don’t.
 If you want him to keep dancing, keep encouraging him.
 Tell him how much you appreciate whatever he does that you like.”

-“I’ve learned we attract what we dwell on,” she said.
+“I’ve learned I attract what I believe,” she said.
 “Now I see how my fear we’d never dance again helped stop our dancing.”

 “You’re perceptive.”
 I nodded at Jennifer.
 “Taking responsibility for our fears is the surest way to change.
 I, for example, don’t find it easy to have fun.
-Don’t get me wrong, that I don’t want to have fun or that I dislike it.
-But there’s a voice in me that says fun is frivolous, it’s a waste of time when I should be doing a serious task.”
+Don’t get me wrong: it’s not that I don’t want to have fun or that I dislike it.
+But there’s a voice in me that says fun is frivolous, it’s a waste of time when I should be doing something serious.”

 “I am.
 At times I feel guilty for having fun.
 At the same time I know that fun is joyful and brings us together.
 Laughing together is the best medicine.
 But it’s not easy for me.”